Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

-Use old peanut butter lids to set in the cabinet under containers of sticky stuff - like honey or molasses jars - to catch the little drips that always seem to drip down the sides and make a mess.
-It's much easier to run the lids through the dishwasher every now and then than to have to scrub the sticky mess out of your cupboards!
+Use old peanut butter lids to set in the cabinet under containers of sticky stuff, like honey or molasses jars, to catch the little drips that always seem to drip down the sides and make a mess.

-I formed a useful habit that started when we lived in a house with kitchen drawers that did not slide open easily.
 When I had to open my utensil drawer to put away the pancake turner, I would look around and see what else needed to be put away in that drawer while I had it open.
-I still do it, although the drawers in my current house open easily.
-It seems more efficient than to be opening and shutting drawers for every little thing.

 Conventional storage in many cupboards in the home leaves a lot of wasted space.
 To maximise this space I have added 'intermediate' shelving.